Solonarv/custom_hero_dota/docs/heroes/High Mage.md

 | Total | 811 |
 | Total DPS | 2433 |

-> \* Note: normally only half the Arcane Mark ticks are affected by Augment, but if Tempo is continuously casting 3 rotations per second he always has 3 Augment instances up.
+> \* Note: normally only half the Arcane Mark ticks are affected by Augment, but if Lor'ethel is continuously casting 3 rotations per second he always has 3 Augment instances up.

 This incredible damage comes at the cost of spending 1710 mana per second, which is beyond any mana regen that could reasonably be acquired.
 However, it is also enough to delete an enemy hero in ~6 rounds of casting, or ~2 seconds.